GET DIRECTV for business®

 Not all hospital TV systems are created equal.

-DIRECTV FOR BUSINESS® is built to deliver patient entertainment in hospitals, which is exactly what today’s patients expect.
+DIRECTV FOR BUSINESS® is built to deliver patient entertainment in hospitals.

 Key advantages include: